-How to establish a branch of a foreign company in Italy?
+How to establish a branch in Italy?

 As opposed to the establishment of an Italian company, a branch is not a separate legal entity but a foreign “unit” of the mother company.
 Branches do not enjoy, as such, organizational and decision-making autonomy.
 For tax purposes, branches are considered as permanent establishments and are therefore subject to taxation in Italy.